linghengqian/hive-server2-jdbc-driver/tinycircus/README.md

 components.

-Since developers lack a local development environment for Windows Containers and WASM modules, the Windows Containers WASM module is not the focus of this project.
+Since developers lack a local development environment for Windows Containers and WASM modules, Windows Containers and WASM module are not the focus of this project.

 ## `ghcr.io/linghengqian/hive`